See also:

 Whether you’re working on fiction, nonfiction, or a script, we’ll show you how to breathe life into characters that we see and believe and care about.

-Character 1 teaches how to conceive characters—where they come from, who they are inside and out, where their desire lies, and what makes them fascinating.
+Character 1 teaches how to conceive characters—where they come from, who they are inside and out, what their contradictions are, where their desire lies, and what makes them fascinating.

-Character 2 teaches how to bring characters alive on the page, making them real enough so we feel like we could live next door to them or bump into them on the street.
+Character 2 teaches how to bring characters to palpable life on the page, making them real enough so we feel like we could live next door to them or bump into them on the street.

 Notes

-This is a cross-genre course, applicable to any kind of writing that contains characters, including nonfiction.
+This is a cross-genre course, applicable to any kind of storytelling, including nonfiction.

 Upcoming Classes